jbrubake/pcal/doc/ReadMe.txt

                - Polish ("-a pl")
                - Romanian ("-a ro")

-           Thanks to Kenneth Geisshirt, a new calendar configuration file with Dutch holidays ('calendar_nl.txt') is included in the 'examples' directory.
+           Thanks to Ewald Beekman, a new calendar configuration file with Dutch holidays ('calendar_nl.txt') is included in the 'examples' directory.